smart-data-models/incubated/WaterNetworkManagement/Simulation/SimulationScenario/doc/spec.md

     -   Attribute type: `Relationship`.
 Reference to an entity of type `Junction`, `Tank` or `Reservoir`
     -   Mandatory

--   `traceNodeID` : URI of Node...
+-   `traceNodeID` : URI of node being traced in the quality analysis.
+Mandatory if `qualityType` is "TRACE", otherwise not required.
     -   Attribute type: `Relationship`
-    -   Mandatory
+    -   Optional

 **Note**: JSON Schemas are intended to capture the data type and associated constraints of the different Attributes, regardless their final representation